notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc6.md

 draft: false
 ---

-The Notation maintainers are pleased to announce the releases of [Notation CLI](https://github.com/notaryproject/notation) v1.0.0-rc.7, [notation-go library](https://github.com/notaryproject/notation-go) v1.0.0-rc.6, and [notation-core-go library](https://github.com/notaryproject/notation-go) v1.0.0-rc.4.
+The Notation maintainers are pleased to announce the release of Notation v1.0.0-RC.7, including [Notation CLI](https://github.com/notaryproject/notation) v1.0.0-rc.7, [notation-go library](https://github.com/notaryproject/notation-go) v1.0.0-rc.6, and [notation-core-go library](https://github.com/notaryproject/notation-go) v1.0.0-rc.4.
 This blog walks you through the updates in this release.

-NOTE: Both Notation CLI v1.0.0-rc.7 and v1.0.0-rc.6 have the same functionalities.
+> NOTE: Both Notation CLI v1.0.0-rc.7 and v1.0.0-rc.6 have the same functionalities.
 However, v1.0.0-rc.7 included an additional fix for an E2E test case.

 ## What's new